deckerego/SprinklerSwitch/README.md

 1. Switch to the unzipped directory  `cd  SprinklerSwitch`
 1. Run the installer script: `sudo ./install.sh`

+## Configuring

+Ensure you update `/etc/sprinklerswitch/config.json` to set your location using your latitude and longitude.

+By default SprinklerSwitch uses the GPIO 23 pin on the Raspberry Pi to open/close the sprinkler sensor switch.
+With the latest Raspian builds this maps to `gpio-535` but you can map this to any GPIO device you like by updating `config.json`.
+Run `cat /sys/kernel/debug/gpio` to get a list of all GPIO pins and their device IDs.

 ## Testing Locally

 Automated tests can be run with: